islamroshan/Laravel9-Vue3-TypeScript/README.md

     <li>Prime Flex (Gird System) and many other dependencies to start a new project</li>
 </ul>

-You can clone the project and make changes or distrubute it without any ristrictions
+You can clone the project and make changes or distrubute it without any restrictions.
+Leave a Star/Fork if you appreciate my efforts.

 Thanks